-Simulation of the network
+Simulation of communications

 - Matlab/Simulink

-- Very accurate models at physical level

-- At packet-level just injection of delay and packet losses on a point-to-point link
+- Just injection of delay and packet losses on a point-to-point link

-- Network simulator (NS-2/3, OPNET, OMNET++, SCNSL)
+- Network simulator

 - Description of a full topology

 - Effect of interaction with other packet sources

-- Collisions
+- Collision

-- Hidden node phenomenon
+- Hidden node

 Co-simulation issues

 - How to connect different tools?

 - Socket

 - Shared memory

 - How to synchronize simulation threads?

 - Only one tool execution at each time

 - Parallel execution with synch points

 - How to represent external entities inside the model?